The-Merry-Go-Round

 The-Merry-Go-Round was a musical vaudeville production that ran at the Circle Theatre on Broadway in 1908.
 The music was by Gus Edwards, with a book by Edgar Smith and lyrics by Paul West; it featured skits including "Stupid Mr. Cupid" by Theodore M. Morse and Edward Madden, "He's A-my Brud" by Fred Fisher and Jesse Lasky, and "The Shop Window Girls", with lyrics by Will D. Cobb.
 It was directed by George F. Marion with choreography by Joseph C. Smith.
+The musical takes place in Mineola, New York and New York City.